threalwinky/threalwinky.github.io/content/post/nahamcon2025/index.md

 * checkFlag(): to check if if all positions in targetPositions have true color and give the flag
 * injectSand(x, y, colorHue): inject a color at the position (x, y)

-So i will use a simple script to inject proper things
+So I will use a simple script to perform the necessary injections.

 ```js
 for (a of targetPositions){ injectSand(a.x, a.y, a.colorHue) }